galandeshridhar0-a11y/feast-feature-store-demo/README.md

 - `requirements.txt`: Python dependencies for the notebooks
 - `.gitignore`: ignore rules for virtual environments, notebook checkpoints, and generated artifacts

+## What is Feast?

+Feast is an open-source feature store that simplifies building and operating feature pipelines for machine learning.
+In this project, Feast is used to:

+- define and store reusable features
+- keep feature values consistent between training and inference
+- manage feature schemas and entity relationships

+The notebooks show how to define Feast entities and features, materialize feature data, and retrieve feature values for model training.

+## What is MLflow?

+MLflow is an open-source platform for managing the machine learning lifecycle.
+It helps you:

+- track experiments, parameters, and metrics
+- log models and artifacts
+- compare runs across different experiments

+The notebooks in this repo log training runs to MLflow so you can inspect model metrics and artifacts while working with Feast-powered feature workflows.

 ## Setup on Windows

 From the repository root: